Open DOC File

 You can open DOC file using the latest version of most popular word processing applications such as Microsoft Word and OpenOffice.org Writer.
 Wordpad in Windows can also be used to open DOC file, though formatting and embedded object support is limited.
 Older versions of Microsoft Word can be used to open files created in newer versions with the aid of a freely available compatibility pack, though formatting or embedded item information may be lost in the conversion process.
 As of Microsoft Office 2007, an File extension XML-based file format called File extension DOCX is the native Microsoft Word format.
 This is a different file format which is not compatible with older word processing applications.
 Documents must be saved in 97-2003 DOC format in order for them to be backwards compatible.

-Open DOC File on Windows OS
+How Can I Open DOC File on Windows

 Populating this website with information and maintaining it is an ongoing process.
 We always welcome feedback and questions that can be submitted by visiting Contact Us page.
 However since there are many users visiting this website and because our team is quite small we may not be able to follow up personally on every request.
 Thank you for your understanding.